University of Surrey

 Be Mindful

-Be Mindful has displayed an ability to reduce depressive symptoms in a community sample, but its effects on confirmed previous depressed individuals and residual symptoms have yet to be evaluated.
+The Be Mindful digital program has displayed an ability to reduce depressive symptoms in a community sample, but its effects on confirmed previous depressed individuals and residual symptoms have yet to be evaluated.
 In addition, the research on Be Mindful mediating factors is extremely limited and has yet to evaluate many variables that have support as possible mechanisms of MBCT change.

 This randomised control trial study has been designed to fill these gaps in the relevant literature.
 This will be the first study evaluating Be Mindful’s impact on confirmed previously depressed individuals, and its ability to reduce residual symptoms of depression.
 It will also be the first study to assess rumination, decentering, worry, and self-compassion as Be Mindful mediators.